 Anyone, irrespective of qualifications, can act as an agent on behalf of others to submit a Planning or a Building Warrant application, so architects have no monopoly on this.
 To use the title of architect, a person or company must be registered with the Architects Registration Board.
 A list of registered architects can be found on their website at:-

-Architects may also be a member of the Royal Institute of British Architects (RIBA), so might have at least MRIBA or ARIBA after their name.
+Architects may also be a member of the Royal Institute of British Architects (RIBA).
 In Scotland, architects can also choose to be members of the Royal Incorporation of Architects in Scotland (RIAS).
-This is a good place to get advice and they also have a list of members that can be searched to find a practice near you.
+This is a good place to get advice and the RIAS also has a list of members that can be searched to find a practice near you.
 Their website can be found at:-

 You may find that some architectural practices are not willing to take on small-scale domestic projects, so some shopping around might be required.